TheHive-Project/Cortex-Analyzers/analyzers/CheckPointHEC/README.md

 - **Observable type**: `url`
 - **Description**: Searches HEC for all emails containing a specific URL.
 Returns matching emails with their verdicts and exposure status.

-Critical during phishing campaigns to gauge blast radius — how many users received an email with that link, how many read it, how many are still exposed.
+Critical during phishing campaigns to gauge blast radius: how many users received an email with that link, how many read it, how many are still exposed.

 ---